 Same park, two weeks after the previous photo

-Looking east from the trail into Cameron Lake
+Looking east from the trail on the way into Crandell Lake

 Part VI, Chapter 11 – Kenow Wildfire 2017